mittelmark/DGTcl/pandoc-tcl-filter/lib/tsvg/tsvg.md

 > Writes the current svg code into the given filename with the given width and height settings.

-__tsvg viewBox__
+__tsvg inline__

-> Returns the SVG code as viewBox code which can be directly embedded within HTML pages.
+> Returns the SVG code as inline SVG with a viewBox code which can be directly embedded within HTML pages.
+So the xml header is here missing.

 __tsvg write__ _filename_